Solubility of a family of conics with polynomial coefficients in many variables: Proportion of diagonal plane conics with a rational point and coefficients in arithmetic progression

 \end{lemme} \begin{proof} Using the Hasse--Minkowski theorem \cite[ch.
 3, th.
-8]{ser2}, we write where the last equality comes from the positivity of $t_0,t_1,t_2$.
+8]{Serre2}, we write where the last equality comes from the positivity of $t_0,t_1,t_2$.
 Since the integers $t_i$ are coprime, we can use Remark \ref{rmq cruciale} which enables us to isolate the solubility in $\eQ_p$ for all $p \mid q$, and which gives the first part of the lemma.
 Let Since $\max (v_2(n_0n_2),v_2(n_1n_2)) < v_2(q) - 2$ and $\max (v_p(n_0n_2),v_p(n_1n_2)) < v_p(q)$ for all odd $p$ dividing~$q$, the solubility in~$\eQ_p$ for all $p \mid q$ only depends on $\bm n$.
 It follows that

-For $i \in \{0,1,2\}$, the integer $t_i$ can be uniquely written $t_i = b_i^2 c_i$ with $b_i, c_i \in \eZ_{>0}$ and $\mu^2(c_i) = 1$.
-We can then decompose $N'({\bm n},q,B) $ as
+For $i \in \{0,1,2\}$, the integer $t_i$ can be uniquely written $t_i = b_i^2 c_i$ with $b_i, c_i \in \eN$ and $\mu^2(c_i) = 1$.
+We can then decompose $N'({\bm n},q,\bm B) $ as

-where the last equality comes from the fact that the number of $\eQ$-points of a conic only depends on the squarefree part of its coefficients.
+where the last equality comes from the fact that the number of $\eQ$-points of a conic only depends on the square-free part of its coefficients.
 We now handle the contribution of the terms for which the $b_i$ are sufficiently large.
 Let $C > 0$.
 If there exists $ i_0 \in \{0,1,2\}$ such that $b_{i_0} > (\log B)^C$.
-We have the upper-bound so that We then deduce that
+We have the upper-bound so that Therefore, we deduce that

 We now take into account the common factors of $c_0,c_1$ and $c_2$.
 For $i\neq j$, we introduce the integers $m_{ij} := \gcd(c_i,c_j)$.
-Since the integers $c_i$ are coprime, there exists $(\ell_0,\ell_1,\ell_2) \in (\eZ_{>0})^3$ such that $c_0 = m_{01}m_{02}\ell_0$, $c_1 = m_{01}m_{12}\ell_1$ and $c_2 = m_{02}m_{12}\ell_2$.
+Since the integers $c_i$ are coprime, there exists $(\ell_0,\ell_1,\ell_2) \in \eN^3$ such that $c_0 = m_{01}m_{02}\ell_0$, $c_1 = m_{01}m_{12}\ell_1$ and $c_2 = m_{02}m_{12}\ell_2$.
 Moreover, the $\ell_i$ and the $m_{ij}$ are also coprime.
 We can thus decompose the sum over the triples $(c_0,c_1,c_2)$ as follows